-As Sean grasped Mary in his arms, the flashlight swung wildly from its tether.
+As Sean grasped Mary in his arms, the flashlight swung wildly on its tether.

-“Turn off the light for a second please, it’s jarring,” gasped Mary.
+“Turn off the light please, it’s jarring,” gasped Mary.

 With the light turned off the cave was instantly plunged into blackness.
 Mary shivered in Sean’s arms.

 “Hold me, Sean… oh… OH GOD, IT'S GLORIOUS!”
 Mary said, panting rapidly as she clung to Sean.

 Her body was trembling, yet Sean felt an inner calm radiate from Mary, something he couldn’t understand.
 They stood together that way, in the dark, for several minutes.
 As Sean’s eyes became used to it, he could make out the faint glimmer from the cave’s entrance on the rocks beside him.
 When he looked down at Mary the skin on her face and hands seemed to be surrounded by a wispy bluish-white aura.
 His first thought was that it might be from condensation.
 When Mary had resumed regular breathing he spoke to her, quietly:

 Emanating from her fingers were filmy threads of light, making small arcs between her fingertips before fading into the cool atmosphere of the cave.